 Organization and partners

 Foods of Norway is led by Professor Margareth Øverland.
-The centre’s administration is located at the Department of Animal and Aquacultural Sciences, Norwegian University of Life Sciences.
+The centre’s main administration is located at the Faculty of Biosciences, NMBU.

 General description of the research

-The research and development in Foods of Norway is organized in six integrated research topics:
+Research and development in Foods of Norway is organized in six integrated work packages:

-- Development of novel feeds and processing technology
+- Development of novel feeds and processing (bio)technology

-- Impact of novel and improved feed ingredients on nutritional value and feed efficiency
+- Impact of novel feed ingredients on growth performance and nutrient utilization

 - Impact on fish and animal health